qwilio/qwil-iframe-api/README.md

        * `options.pdfPreview`: if `false`, the in-app PDF preview is disabled and clicking on pdf files will trigger downloads instead.
        * `options.emitDownloads`: if `true`, `download-request` event are emitted instead downloads.
 This allows you to handle the download/preview logic yourself.
        * `options.emitMeetingJoin`: if `true`, `meeting-join` event are emitted instead opening meeting URLs in new window.
 This allows you to handle the loading of meeting URLs yourself.
+       * `options.emitBookMeeting`: if `true`, `book-meeting` event are emitted instead opening calendar URLs in new window.
+This allows you to handle the loading of calendar URLs yourself.
        * `options.hideChatBack`: if `true`, the back button on Chat screens are hidden.
 This is only practical if you have used `options.path` to deeplink to a specific chat.
        * `options.hideTopNav`: if `true`, the Tab navigation on main screens (Contacts/Chats) is hidden.
 Use this if you want to implement your own nav.
        * `options.topNavLabelContacts`: custom label for "contacts" in Tab navigation on main screens (Contacts/Chats).